lmullen/jsr/_source/issues/vol15/mcvickar.markdown

-From the late 1920s to the early 1940s, most reports abandoned labels such as holy rollers or Church of God to identify serpent handling saints.cxxiv The new titles that dominated the coverage during this period included cult (or cultists), believers, religionists, and fanatics.
-At the national level, the *New York Times* took particular interest in the practice during the Depression, running no less than fourteen articles on the subject between August 1934 and August 1940.cxxv In these articles, *Times* reporters variously referred to handlers as "Holiness," "'snake' preachers," and members of a "sect" or "religious cult."cxxvi The use of this wider range of terms indicated a comparative trend in reporting that implied the practice's similarity to other sectarian religious groups and its dissimilarity with mainstream groups.cxxvii
+From the late 1920s to the early 1940s, most reports abandoned labels such as holy rollers or Church of God to identify serpent handling saints. [^124] The new titles that dominated the coverage during this period included cult (or cultists), believers, religionists, and fanatics.
+At the national level, the *New York Times* took particular interest in the practice during the Depression, running no less than fourteen articles on the subject between August 1934 and August 1940.
+[^125] In these articles, *Times* reporters variously referred to handlers as "Holiness," "'snake' preachers," and members of a "sect" or "religious cult." [^126] The use of this wider range of terms indicated a comparative trend in reporting that implied the practice's similarity to other sectarian religious groups and its dissimilarity with mainstream groups. [^127]

 ### ...
 To Snake Handlers